-The Dutch ensemble, the Cello Octet Amsterdam, has, in self-isolation, performed “Da Pacem Domine”, composed by the Estonian maestro, Arvo Pärt, on 20 March via YouTube.
+The Dutch ensemble, the Cello Octet Amsterdam, has, in self-isolation, performed “Da Pacem Domine”, composed by the Estonian maestro, Arvo Pärt, via YouTube.

 With nearly half the world’s population under some form of restriction as governments across the globe are trying to curb the spread of the coronavirus, most orchestras and ensembles have also been forced to cancel their public performances.
-The Dutch ensemble, the Cello Octet Amsterdam, is complying with the rules in their homeland (the Netherlands is also badly affected, with over 6,000 infected and over 350 dead due to the virus), but that hasn’t stopped them from performing live – they now do it online instead.
+The Dutch ensemble, the Cello Octet Amsterdam, is complying with the rules in their homeland, but that hasn’t stopped them from performing live – they now do it online instead.

 The piece was especially arranged by Arvo Pärt for the Cello Octet Amsterdam.
 According to the ensemble, upon hearing the premiere of his first work for the octet, Pärt, who has since become a close friend of the octet, said, “This octet is a piece of gold, I’ve discovered this ensemble ten years too late.”